 This truck is four wheel drive and while we do not know the origins of where it was originally assigned, one can guess it was working in mountainous areas where blunt force trauma was needed to blast through drifts and deep banking left after storms.

-You will no get the true scope of the truck’s size until you see it in the late part of the video, idling through the crow and other vehicles at a show.
+You will no get the true scope of the truck’s size until you see it in the late part of the video, idling through the crowd and other vehicles at a show.
 A monster!